 Title Consumer Series

-It's too often a day filled with uncertainty and stress.
-To help you better understand this confusing subject, the California Land Title Association has answered some of the questions most commonly asked about title, closing and closing costs.
+The signing day and the closing day are often filled with uncertainty and stress.
+To help better understand these two events, the California Land Title Association has answered some of the questions most commonly asked about title, signing, closing costs and closing an escrow.

 What services will I be paying for when I pay closing costs?